 When a landowner has completed their project, they will apply for final approval.
 At this time, a committee member visits the site to ensure that conditions for approval have been met, and the Construction Bond (if previously collected) is scheduled for refund.

 Upon Completing Project Review Application Forms

 Please return your completed forms, along with any supplementary information that may be required for your application, to the above address.
 Applications need to be received at least 2 weeks before a GLA Board meeting to allow time for review.
-Board meetings are generally scheduled on the first Monday of each month and are posted on our web site.
+Board meetings are generally scheduled on the first or second Monday of each month and are posted on our web site.

 If you have any questions regarding these forms or your construction project, please don’t hesitate to contact a member of the Project Review Committee.